 For example, we have 50 links.
 And now we know the two values:

 By the way, if we multiply, these two figures and divide by 2.54 (this is the nearest inch measurement in length), we get the true length measure in centimeters.

 (1.8 cm * 50) / 2.54 = 35 cm.

 Determine the thickness of the chain

-The thickness of the chain depends on the bar used.
+The thickness depends on the bar used.
 There are several typical sizes – 1,1 mm, 1,3 mm, 1,5 mm, 1,6 mm.
-And for example a 1.3 mm chain will not fit on a bar with a 1.1 mm slot and vice versa.
+And for example a 1.3 mm chain size will not fit on a bar with a 1.1 mm slot and vice versa.

-The thickness is easiest to measure with a caliper, although knowing the dimensions, the thickness can also be determined with a ruler.
+When we measure a chainsaw bar, it is easier with a vernier caliper, although knowing the dimensions, the thickness can also be determined with a ruler.

-For example, the thickness of the chain is 1.3 mm.
-The bottom line is that the characteristics of this chain will be as follows:
+For example, the chainsaw blade thickness is 1.3 mm.
+The bottom measure is that the characteristics of this chainsaw blade will be as follows: